 Penalties of up to $21,808 for individuals and $109,044 for businesses will apply to employers who issue worker permits to employees who do not meet the requirements of the worker permit scheme.

-There are also an on-the-spot fines of up to $1817 for those who do not carry their permit with them.
+There are also an on-the-spot fines of up to $1817 for those who do not carry their permit to travel with them.

 Register for Work Permit